 Visitors need to know breaking news happening in the city that is specifically related to their experience.
 The local news that is covering who was murdered and what store was robbed is not where your visitors need to be tuning in.
 Instead, they need a news outlet that tells them the weather information and what some alternate plans that they can make if the weather has interrupted their day.
 They need to know what shows are playing or games that are going on where they can still get tickets.
 They need to know what streets or highways to avoid during certain hours and alternative ways to get around the city.

-When you switch your marketing from just trying to showcase all that your city has to offer to offering insights on how to experience your city, not only does your marketing become more useful, but it will develop into a rich story about the many characters that make your city great.
+When you switch your marketing from just trying to showcase all that your city has to offer to providing insights on how to experience your city, not only does your marketing become more useful, but it will develop into a rich story about the many characters that make your city great.